will7sburger/FinalProj/README.md

 ## Usage Guide

 1. **Upload Image**
-   Select a JPG or PNG portrait image using the upload interface.
+   Select a JPG or PNG image using the upload interface.

 2. **Adjust Emotion**
    Use the slider to apply subtle emotion changes between -2 and +2.